MathieuCrosnier/Projet_MLOps/README.md

 - draw_odd_predicted: the the odd for the draw returned by the model,
 - away_odd_predicted: the odd for the away team win returned by the model,
 - prediction_date: the date of the prediction.

+### Airflow

+Airflow is used to automatize some recurrent tasks needed to keep the project updated.
+The tasks Airflow performs are the following:
+- Downloading the latest matches results for all the divisions,
+- Treat the data to obtain the Machine Learning dataset,
+- Compute the metric.
+The metric considered is the ROI (Return Over Investment) as if we were betting money following the Machine Learning model.
+For more information about this metric, please refer to the following [report](https://github.com/MathieuCrosnier/SportsBetPy/blob/main/SportsBetPy.pdf).
+The metric is stored as an XCom in Airflow.
+- Train the Machine Learning model.
+The model is then stored in the folder [API/output_data/production](https://github.com/MathieuCrosnier/Projet_MLOps/tree/main/API/output_data/production),
+- Add, commit and push to GitHub,
+- Perform a Pull Request on the main branch.

+The airflow file can be found in the folder [Airflow](https://github.com/MathieuCrosnier/Projet_MLOps/tree/main/Airflow).

+### Tests

+Tests